 What specific challenges do you think cannabis patients face when obtaining a recommendation, and how do you help?

 I think a challenge at the core of any doctor-patient relationship when cannabis is involved is consistency and predictability.
 There are an amazing amount of variables out there for medical cannabis, many of which are not easily overcome.
 There isn’t any true regulation of cannabis genetics or standardization of potency, and anything that is out there is unregulated on a national scale.
 That means if a patient goes to the internet to find answers or direction—for example, which cultivar is good for nausea?—the information will undoubtedly be flawed, at least at first glance.

-At this time, any cultivar named on a website is generally different from grower to grower, batch to batch and certainly state to state.
-Terpene profiles and general potency depend greatly on the growing method, drying and curing processes, making it nearly impossible to tell what you are getting from many purveyors unless they are consciously trying to stay on the bleeding edge of transparency.
+At this time, any cultivar named on a website is generally different from grower to grower, batch to batch, and certainly state to state.
+Terpene profiles and general potency depend greatly on the growing method and drying and curing processes, making it nearly impossible to tell what you are getting from many purveyors unless they are consciously trying to stay on the bleeding edge of transparency.

 There is a great deal of interest in offering patients this more granular approach to cannabis information—and many labs, growers and dispensaries are adopting it.
 However, it’s not law and there will always be outliers.
-Educating adults and patients on what to look for, the collective vocabulary and what has changed about cannabis in the past 10 years is one of the missions at Goldleaf.
+Educating adults and patients on what to look for, the collective vocabulary, and what has changed about cannabis in the past ten years is one of the missions at Goldleaf.

 What do you think that the medical landscape should look like in five years?